hny-codes/odin-project-landing-page/README.md

 # odin-project-landing-page

 ## Description
-This is a project from The Odin Project from the Flexbox course.
+This is a project from the Flexbox course by The Odin Project.

 ## Task
 Create a demo landing page from a given design that will be provided.